 I've been very happy with the service since I signed up.
 It has allowed us to cut the cost of data from our wireless bill down to zero, and the coverage here in the Minneapolis area has been great.
 I've gotten consistent and fast speeds with their 4G device, at times the speeds were faster than our old slow DSL connection before we moved.
 The only problem I've had in the last year was when we used the device for a couple of weeks as our main internet connection at home before we had our new connection hooked up after moving.
 We ended up going over our alloted data amount after my son streamed some Amazon Prime TV shows, and the device stopped working until we upgraded our package.
 Even after upgrading the connection we only ended up spending about $35 that month.

 So how does FreedomPop make money and stay open?
 They're a “freemium” service where they make money when people buy upgraded data packages.
 So the base package is free, but if you want 1GB, 2GB or 5GB of wireless data, you have to pay for it.
 Their rates for those packages are still much lower than most other providers I've checked.
 I think it is definitely worth it, even if you're a heavy user of data.

-This week FreedomPop made an announcement that has the potential to turn cell phone service as we know it on it's ear.
-They announced their new freemium cell phone service, and launched it on October 1st.
-They've been hinting at a cell phone service since about June of this year, but the details of the service haven't completely been fleshed out until now.
+A while back FreedomPop made an announcement that has the potential to turn cell phone service as we know it on it's ear.
+They announced their new freemium cell phone service, and launched it on October 1st, 2013.
+They'd been hinting at a cell phone service for a while, but the details of the service haven't completely been fleshed out until now.